 Although he left the hospital with what doctors would call minor injuries, 50-year-old Stephen Hayes is still shaken by a cycling accident that has changed more than just the way he rides.
+If you have been injured in a bicycle accident contact the Windsor bicycle accident lawyers today to find out your legal options.

 I still cannot get over the violent impact, he said.
 I didn’t sleep for three days.